clivetong/Talks/WhatTheHeckIsAFunclet/README.md

 ---

 ### So that's the funclet

+[See the assembly code for the example here](example-compiled-with-debugger-break.txt) and point out the funclets!

 - The code for the exception path is appended to the end of the normal .NET code
 - (exception blocks are encoded as a table in the CLR)